-Students explore the structure and function of nucleic acids and proteins their relationship and as kev molecules in cellular processes.
+Students explore the structure and function of nucleic acids and proteins and their relationship as key molecules in cellular processes.
 Students analyse gene structure and expression in prokaryotic and eukaryotic cells and examine the biological consequences of manipulating the DNA molecule and applying biotechnologies.
-Students examine the biochemical pathways of photosynthesis and cellular respiration and how the application of biotechnologies to biochemical pathways could lead to improvements in agricultural practices.
+Students examine the biochemical pathways of photosynthesis and cellular respiration and how the application biotechnologies to biochemical pathways could lead to improvements in agricultural practices.

-Students apply their knowledge of cellular processes through investigation of a selected case study, data analysis and/or a bioethical issue.
+Students apply their knowledge of cellular processes through investigation of a selected case study, data analysis, bioethical issue and practical tasks.